-Oneworld partners Iberia and American Airlines are selling cheap premium economy tickets to Cancún and Mexico City from Spain.
-While these airlines don’t really have the best premium economy on the market, the prices are still really good, especially considering the high baggage allowance.
-Flights to Cancún are offered by American Airlines, while the flights to Mexico City are sold and operated by Iberia.
+Oneworld member Iberia is selling cheap premium economy tickets to Mexico City and Cancún from Spain’s capital.
+While Iberia doesn’t really have the best premium economy on the market, the prices are still fantastic, especially considering the high baggage allowance.
+The availability is highest in January and February.

 Search & Book

 This deal expires on October 31, 2022.
 The flights have to take place before March 31, however, there are no available dates before November and in December.
 The minimum stay requirement is 7 days, while the maximum is 3 months.
 You can’t fly on Fridays and Saturdays.

 The premium economy flights are issued in booking class T. To give you an example, the nonstop flights from Madrid to Mexico City would get you:

 - 11,268 Avios + 180 TP on British Airways Executive Club

 - 11,268 Avios + 60 Qpoints on Qatar Privilege Club

 - 11,268 Avios + 850 TP on Iberia Plus

 - 11,268 Award Miles + 70 Tier Miles on Asia Miles

 - 11,268 Miles on American AAdvantage